 Plunder pastries with sour cherries can be found in every German bakery.
 They can be made with vanilla pudding, quark with jam (raspberry, apricot) or assorted fruit on top.
-Many recipes use yeast for the dough, this recipe is using frozen filo dough.
+If you cannot get sour cherries you can use apricots or raspberries.
+Many recipes use yeast for the dough, this recipe is using frozen puff pastry dough that you can find at the supermarket dough.
+The sour cherries can be found at Trader Joe's or at international supermarkets that carry Far East products.
 Happy Baking!

 Ingredients (for 12 pastries) Plunder Pastry with sour cherries